ZupIT/horusec-docs/content/en/docs/References/CLI.md

       <td style="text-align:left"></td>
       <td style="text-align:left">Used to ignore the analysis vulnerabilities and to configure with <code>accepted risk</code> type.
-        Pay attention when you add this configuration directly to CLI, the configuration will writer the graphic interface configuration of Horusec.</td>
+        Pay attention when you add this configuration directly to CLI, the configuration will write the graphic interface configuration of Horusec.</td>
     </tr>
     <tr>
       <td style="text-align:left">HORUSEC_CLI_CUSTOM_RULES_PATH</td>